hajimeo/samples/golang/FileList/README.md

         Prefix of sub directories (eg: 'vol-') This is not recursive -repoFmt string
         eg. 'maven2'.
-If provided, the SQL query will be faster -src string
+If provided, the SQL query will be faster -s string
+        Save the output (TSV text) into the specified path -src string
         Using database or blobstore as source [BS|DB] (default "BS")
 ```